Healthy Porcelain Flower (Hoya pubicalyx) in bright indirect, also known as Porcelain Flower

 Tips

-Increasing humidity with a propagation box or bag dramatically speeds up the process. winding long cuttings into a circle on the soil surface can encourage rooting at multiple points.
+In practice, increasing humidity with a propagation box or bag dramatically speeds up the process.
+A practical check: winding long cuttings into a circle on the soil surface can encourage rooting at multiple points.

 Use the App Alongside This Care Guide